Distribute and grow

 To include add-ons in a pre-order:

-Add-ons must be free to be included in a pre-order.
+• Add-ons must be free to be included as incentives in a paid app pre-order.

 If you want to sell the add-on in the store once the app launches, submit a separate add-on with Show In Store checked and the desired price selected.